linguae

 Download File

 Further information on individual IE languages and their development from a common origin is provided on the website of the Linguistics Research Centre of the University of Texas, including basic lessons in many of them.
-KryssTal.com gives brief information on each member of the family as well as sample passages in non-Roman scripts for languages such as Hindi.
-A list of the principal words in Indo-European languages that we believe go back to a common parent form is available on Wikipedia.
-The symbols H1 and H2 in the reconstructed Proto- Indo-European words stand for special sounds made in the throat which have been lost in the later languages but probably existed in the original one.
+KryssTal.com gives brief information on each member of the family as we,ll as sample passages in non-Roman scripts for languuages such as Hindi.
+A highly detailed family tre is available from on Wikimedia.

 Language learning experiences

 Whilst doing my M.A. in applied linguistics twelve years ago I wrote a summary of my experiences learning various languages and circulated it to friends and colleagues to invite contributions on their own experiences.
-I have updated the piece from time to time and this is the May 2011 version.
-A more detailed account of my attempt to learn Cantonese can be downloaded from the Chinese Languages site.
+I have updated the piece from time to time and this is the April 2009 version with minor corrections

 langhist.doc